bengtmartensson/AGirs/README.md

 It is pronounced like in "girl".
 The "language" Girs is written capitalized, the name of an implementation is usually written in lower case.

 ## License
-The entire work is licensed under the GPL2 "or later" license.
-Chris' as well as Ken's code is licensed under the LGPL 2.1-license.
-Michael's code carries the GPL2-license, although he is [willing to agree to "or later versions"](http://www.hifi-remote.com/forums/viewtopic.php?p=112586#112586).
+The entire work is licensed under the GPL2 "or later" license, just as Infrared4Arduino.
+Michael's code (that is contained in Infrared4Arduino) carries the GPL2-license, although he is [willing to agree to "or later versions"](http://www.hifi-remote.com/forums/viewtopic.php?p=112586#112586).